tangym27/crabby/README.md

 #### User commands:
 To make moves, type these commands:
-- end : end your turn.
+- `end `end your turn.
 Then you won't be able to swap cards, but there will be another player playing.
-- swap: You can swap any card from your hand with one of the  cards on the table.
+- `swap` You can swap any card from your hand with one of the cards on the table.
 You will be prompeted after to give the index's of each card.
+- `new table` Changes the cards on the rable

 ### Bugs:
 - The teams are hardcoded, as in you cannot pick your team member.
 The first two players that join (players 0 and 1) make up